edhedges/edhedges.github.io/src/blog/2025-06-21-the-ai-tension.md

 tags: ['AI', 'Software', 'OpenAI', 'Apple', 'Anthropic', 'Claude']
 ---

-I have worked in the sofware professionally for around 12 years now.
-I have seen many changes to the software industry throughout that time, but today's pace of change and improvement is unparalleled.
+I have worked in sofware for a little over 12 years, experienced many changes to the industry, but the one we're undergoing now feels uniquely consequential.
 I remember using ChatGPT for the first time in late 2022.
 I was on Christmas break and had some time to try it.
-I downloaded the app and was immediately impressed with what I was experiencing.
+I downloaded the app and was shocked and impressed with what I was experiencing.
 How is it doing this?
 It felt like magic and my mind was racing with possibilities, questions, and to be honest concerns.

 Within a half a year of experiencing LLMs, I started using GitHub Copilot and it has been a fantastic tool for speeding up my development.
 It allowed me to stay in the flow of writing code, while predicting and inferring from context what I wanted next.
 This was a game changer and has only gotten better and expanded over time.

-Recently I've been experimenting with [Claude Code by Anthropic](https://www.anthropic.com/claude-code) and have been blown away at its capabilities, customization, and the overall experience of programming primarily in natural language.
+Recently, I've been experimenting with [Claude Code by Anthropic](https://www.anthropic.com/claude-code) and have been blown away at its capabilities, customization, and the overall experience of programming primarily in natural language.
 This feels different in a big way.
 I'm just getting started and I'm excited to see where I can take it and where it'll take me.

 Now to the point of my post...
 I give these topics quite a bit of thought and I recently read a couple posts that got me wondering about what the future holds.
 I prompted Claude with Extended Thinking and Research enabled and it generated what I found to be a pretty fascinating read that I wanted to share with others.
 The prompt and research Claude produced are below.
 I hope you find it as interesting as I did.